 Reselling – Not to be confused with the Etsy store and vintage items, I use my thrift store habit to generate income for myself on Ebay and other resale sites.
 I resell everything from books to Blu-rays to clothing and more.
 If you’re not great at getting a good thrift store deal, you may want to take a look at my thrift store shopping tips before you go shopping next.
 I never fail to walk out of them without a killer item for a great price!
 (Check out my Instagram since I usually post my favorite finds when I get them!)

 Amazon FBA – If you’re not selling on Amazon, you could be missing out on some serious income.
 This is our next income venture and will be happening within the next 2 months.
-Why the wait?
-I am currently taking the Amazon Bootcamp class over at The Selling Family before we get started.
-They know what they’re talking about and they have the income (six figures in their first year) to prove it.
+I want to make sure that I’ve got enough inventory in hand to really start with a bang!

 Tom’s Job – Even though Tom is only working part-time (our choice), his income isn’t needed to run the family.
 Because of this, it’s all extra money that we move into our savings account for the moment.